-The phrase bomb cyclone has re-entered the news this week as parts of the central U.S. face severe weather.
-Mountain and Midwestern states, including Colorado, Nebraska, Wyoming, and South Dakota, all fall in the path of a winter storm expected to deliver tornadoes, hail, heavy snow, flooding, and hurricane-force winds on Wednesday, March 13 into Thursday.
-It seems appropriate for a storm that strong to have bomb in its name, but the word actually refers to a meteorological phenomenon and not the cyclone's explosive intensity.
+The phrase bomb cyclone has re-entered the news.
+It seems appropriate for a strong storm to have bomb in its name, but the word actually refers to a meteorological phenomenon and not the cyclone's explosive intensity.

 This type of storm usually depends on the ocean or another large body of water for its power.
 During the winter, the relatively warm air coming off the ocean and the cold air above land can collide to create a sharp drop in atmospheric pressure.
 Also known as a winter hurricane, this effect has produced some of the worst snowstorms to ever hit the U.S.

 Here are some emergency supplies you should have on hand.